julian-br/nuxt-playground/README.md

 ## Getting started

 `npm install` - to install all dependecies
-`npm run prisma:setup` - to migrate db and fill with sample data `npm run dev` - to start development server on http://localhost:3000
+`npm run prisma:setup` - to migrate db and fill with sample data
-`npm run build` - to build for production
+`npm run dev` - to start development server on http://localhost:3000

 ## Database
 [prisma docs](https://www.prisma.io/docs)

-`npm run prisma:studio` - to open the primsa db browser `npm run prisma:migrate` - to create a new db migration `npm run prisma:generate` - to generate a new db client
+`npm run prisma:studio` - to open the primsa db browser
+`npm run prisma:migrate` - to create a new db migration
+`npm run prisma:generate` - to generate a new db client

 ## Trouble Shooting